 - eligible for FSM in the last six years or

-- looked after continuously for one day or more or
+- looked after continuously for one day or more over the last year or

 - having left care through adoption or another formal route.

 And if you want to know why your disadvantaged pupils are being compared with the National Other, then please look at our first EYFSP article, which refers to the Ofsted Inspection Handbook.

 - In the left-hand column there is the school percentage – 88%,